-In the written exam (including the optional mid-term exam) there will be verification questions, transfer of knowledge questions and exercises.
+In the written even (including the entioned mid term even) there will be In the written exam (including the optional mid-term exam) there will be verification questions, transfer of knowledge questions and exercises.
 The learning outcome related to knowledge and understanding, applying knowledge and understanding and those related to the student ability to learn and the acquired learning skills will be assessed by the written exam.
 ASSESSMENT LANGUAGE English EVALUATION CRITERIA AND CRITERIA FOR AWARDING MARKS Project: Compiler Development (30%) Mid-term Written Exam (35%) Note: the Mid-term is optional and covers the Formal Language part of the final exam.
 Final Written Exam 35% covering a reduced program for students who passed the Mid-term exam, or 70% covering the full program in case of failure of the Mid-term.
-Written exam questions will be evaluated in term of correctness and clarity.
-Project is evaluated in term of quality of the solution: complexity and novelty of the programming language to be compiled, data structures used in implementing the symbol table, depth of the semantic analysis carried on.
+Written exam questions will be evaluated with regard to correctness and clarity.
+The project will be evaluated in terms of the quality of the solution: complexity and novelty of the programming language to be compiled, data structures used in implementing the symbol table, depth of the semantic analysis carried out.
 Note: In case of a positive mark both the mid-term exam and the project will count for 3 regular consecutive exam sessions.
-REQUIRED READINGS Compilers: Principles, Techniques, and Tools (2 nd edition).
+DEOLIDED Compilere, Drippinles, Techniques, and Tech (and edition).
+Alfred V. Altr REQUIRED READINGS Compilers: Principles, Techniques, and Tools (2 nd edition).
 Alfred V. Aho, Monica S. Lam, Ravi Sethi and Jeff Ullman.
 Publisher: Addison Wesley, 2007.
 Introduction to Automata Theory, Languages, and Computation (3 rd edition).
 J.E.
 Hopcroft, R. Motwani, J.D.
 Ullman.
 Addison Wesley, 2007.
 SUPPLEMENTARY READINGS Compiler Construction: Principles and Practice, Kenneth C. Louden.
 Publisher: Brooks Cole, 1997.
 Advanced Compiler Design and Implementation, Steven Muchnick.
 Publisher: Morgan Kaufmann, 1997.